-Certain accounting, actuarial, catastrophe modelling, information technology, and claims settlement functions are expected to be outsourced when the Group expects to commence underwriting policies (ahead of 1 January 2021 in respect of risks incepting from 1 January 2021).
+Certain accounting, actuarial, catastrophe modelling, information technology, and claims settlement functions are expected to be outsourced when the Group expects to commence underwriting ahead of 1 January 2021 in respect of risks incepting from 1 January 2021.
 The Group has identified the main providers for these systems and processes and is currently in the process of setting up the contractual arrangements with them.
 By the end of the first year of operations, the Group plans to in-source certain of these services that are core to the underwriting process (for example, catastrophe modelling and actuarial services) in order to leverage a flexible model for the optimal mix of performance and efficiency.
 The Group intends to continue to review its technology systems and processes and may consider in-sourcing other services as the Group develops.

 Based on the Board's broker relationships and expertise (and in particular that of Neil Eckert and Trevor Carvey, the "Founders"), combined with the reduction in capacity in the market, the Board believes that, once licenced and capitalised in accordance with its business plan, Conduit Reinsurance will be able to commence underwriting a high quality portfolio of business ahead of 1 January 2021 relating to risks incepting from 1 January 2021.
+The Directors expect that Conduit Reinsurance, once licensed and capitalised, will underwrite between 50 to 80 reinsurance policies ahead of 1 January 2021 relating to risks incepting at 1 January 2021.